bramtayl/LightQuery.jl/test/src/index.md

 ```

 A join will a row on the left and a row on the right.
 And the row on the left
 is a group, so it's also got a key and a value.
-Oy.

 ```jldoctest dplyr
 julia> pair = first(joined);